astronomer/docs/astro/deploy-github-integration.md

 To deploy code from your GitHub repository to Astro, make a commit to one of your mapped branches.
 This commit triggers the Astro App to deploy your Astro project.

-- If you only change your DAGs, your GitHub repository will trigger a DAG-only deploy.
+- If you only change your DAGs, your GitHub repository triggers a DAG-only deploy.
-- If you change a configuration in your project, your GitHub repository will trigger a full project image deploy.
+- If you change a configuration in your project, your GitHub repository triggers a full project image deploy.

 You can check the status of your deploy in the Astro UI.